elixir-europe/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 ### WorkflowHub

-The [WorkflowHub registry](https://workflowhub.eu/) for scientific computational workflows provides access to hundreds of workflows with defined releases, among them several [Galaxy workflows for SARS-CoV-2 genome analysis](https://workflowhub.eu/workflows?filter%5Bproject%5D=33&filter%5Bquery%5D=covid) provided and/or reviewed by the [IWC](https://github.com/galaxyproject/iwc).
+The [WorkflowHub registry](https://workflowhub.eu/) for scientific computational workflows provides access to hundreds of workflows with defined releases, among them several [Galaxy workflows for SARS-CoV-2 genome analysis](https://workflowhub.eu/workflows?filter%5Bproject%5D=33&filter%5Bquery%5D=covid).

+These are provided and/or reviewed by the [IWC](https://github.com/galaxyproject/iwc), a subgroup within the Galaxy Community concerned with maintaining high-quality Galaxy Workflows and who collaborates closely with WorkflowHub on FAIR workflow issues.

+Most IWC SARS-CoV-2 analysis workflows follow a modular design decision, i.e. there are separate workflows for discovering viral mutations from raw sequencing data obtained from different sequencing platforms and protocols, for reporting and visualising these mutations within and across samples, and for generating viral consensus genomes.

+This has the advantage that users can combine analysis modules according to their specific needs.

 ### Galaxy Europe

 The [European Galaxy server](https://usegalaxy.eu) provides free access to powerful publicly-funded compute infrastructure and thousands of bioinformatics tools.

-In the showcase we download ENA-hosted sequencing data to the Galaxy server and process it with the workflows from WorkflowHub.
+In the showcase we download ENA-hosted or user-requested sequencing data to the Galaxy server and process it with the workflows from WorkflowHub.

 ### Archive